slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-words-verb-and-adverb.md

 5. make it all go away.
 6. make you go all the way down there.
 7. I would have thought the other way around.
+8. I hope you don't take this the wrong way